 The characters are a bunch of throw away clichés but brought to a form of life by a cast who clearly gave a shit, and some pretty amusing lines thrown in for good measure.
 As you might expect, the film doesn’t really take itself particularly seriously, and as such you quickly begin to forgive the films technical and performance related inconsistencies in favour of just enjoying the carnage!

-On this front the film more than delivers, and I must admit, I am one of those horror fans that, in the face of other elements being somewhat compromised, do still love me some gratuitous violence, and will rate a film accordingly.
+On this front the film more than delivers, and I must admit, I am one of those horror fans that, in the face of other elements being somewhat compromised, I do still love me some gratuitous violence, and will rate a film accordingly.
 This film has bucket loads of bloody and completely unnecessary violent deaths.
-The film never gets brutal, nor is it played for laughs, bringing back a term I haven’t used for ages, 'schlock' (which I feel aptly describes it).
+The film never gets brutal, nor is it played for laughs, bringing back a term I haven’t used for ages, schlock aptly describes it.
 The effects look staged, but they are the real deal, and the liberal hosing of crimson help to satiate my bloodlust.
-There are some really creepy looking clown minions thrown in for good measure to.

 Overall, I have seen another reviewer describe this movie as “empty calorie entertainment” and in the absence of a better analogy I whole heartedly concur.
 I thoroughly enjoyed my time with it, although its lack of identity means I fear it will become quickly forgotten.
-If you have a need for a B - movie this would be a perfect choice as a warm up act for your film night schedule.
+If you have a need for a B- movie this would be a perfect choice as a warm up act for your film night.